DEAL OR NO DEAL · 2024

 Weather app image

-Session replays showed players continuing to interact normally in the seconds after a held prize had been eliminated.
+Session replays showed users continuing to interact normally in the seconds after a held prize had been eliminated.
 They hadn't registered the loss.
 The UX had no moment of consequence.

 Cause-Effect Blindness